iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/BootStrap.md

 ---
 ### **Intro**

+**Questions**
-How accurate is hour estimator?
+- How accurate is the estimator?

-How do I get statistics from the model parameters I trained?
+- How do I get statistics from the model parameters I trained?

-What could be the error for a particular sample x?
+- What could be the error for a particular sample x?

+**Answers**

-**Bootstrap: 1979 by Bradley Elfon**
+Use bootstrap: 1979 by Bradley Elfon.

 ---